enginecommerce/engine-operators-manual/products/new.md

 ---
 layout: steps
-title: Adding a New Product
+title: New Product Creation
 parent: Products
 has_children: false
 overview_permalink: 'content/products/add/overview/add_products.html'
-permalink: products/add/
+permalink: products/new
 image: false
 context:
-  - title: Adding products
+  - title: Title Section
-    permalink: products/add
+    permalink: products/new
-    description: Creating new products on your site
+    description: New Product Creation - Title Section
     steps:

-    - instruction: In the Product Homepage, follow the New Product Link in the Navigation Bar at the top
+    - instruction: __Title__ your product
-      image: '/assets/images/mockdown/draft2/products_home_mockdown_with_new_product_button.jpg'
+      image: ''

-    - instruction: Fill in the basic information for the new product you want to create
+    - instruction: Give a Description to your product
-      image: '/assets/images/mockdown/draft2/new_product_mockdown_with_screenshot_dark.jpg'
+      image: ''

-    - instruction: Select the Create button located at the botton of the page
+    - instruction: Edit your product's Slug.
+A slug is the part of your URL that is unique to the product you're making.
+For example, 'https://www.example.com/products/slug-name'.
+A slug is automatically generated from your Product's Title.
-      image: /assets/images/mockdown/draft2/new_product_mockdown_with_screenshot_dark_with_create_button.jpg
+      image:

     - instruction: The next page will show a Success banner at the bottom of the page verifying that you have successfully created a new product
       image: '/assets/images/mockdown/draft2/new_product_successful_mockdown_with_message_screenshot_dark.jpg'